 This first post is really for folks trying to figure out if an EV is right for them, but a worthwhile read for new owners too.
+The content is a bit Tesla-centric, but overall info is applicable regardless of the EV you are looking at.

 Is an Electric Vehicle (EV) right for me?